Standard German: Features

 Standard High German is written in the Latin alphabet.
 In addition to the 26 standard letters, German has three vowels with an umlaut mark, namely ä, ö and ü, as well as the Eszett or scharfes s (sharp s): ß.
 In Switzerland and Liechtenstein, ss is used instead of ß.
-Since ß can never occur at the beginning of a word, it has no traditional uppercase form.

 History

 A first step to standardisation, although non-prescriptive, of Early New High German was introduced by the Luther Bible of 1534.
 In consequence, the written language of the chancery of Saxony-Wittenberg rose in importance in the course of the 17th century so much so that it was used in texts such as the 1665 revision of the Zürich Bible.

 The First Orthographical Conference convened in 1876 by order of the government of Prussia, but failed.
 Konrad Duden published the first edition of his dictionary, later simply known as the Duden, in 1880.
 The first spelling codification by the Second Orthographic Conference of 1901, based on Duden's work, came into effect in 1902.

 In 1944 there was a failed attempt at another reform; this was delayed on the order of Hitler and not taken up again after the end of World War II.

 In the following decades German spelling was essentially decided de facto by the editors of the Duden dictionaries.
 After the war, this tradition was followed with two different centers: Mannheim in West Germany and Leipzig in East Germany.
 By the early 1950s, a few other publishing houses had begun to attack the Duden monopoly in the West by publishing their own dictionaries, which did not always conform to the "official" spellings prescribed by Duden.
 In response, the Ministers of Culture of the federal states in West Germany officially declared the Duden spellings to be binding as of November 1955 ("Duden-Monopol" or "Dudenmonopol", "Duden-Privileg" or "Dudenprivileg").